MOONDROP x Crinacle DUSK Headphones Review

 Treble Amount

 The MOONDROP DUSK have a warm sound profile.
 They've added low- and mid-bass for extra thump and rumble, which is great for fans of dance music and hip-hop.
 The mid-range generally reproduces audio accurately, but the treble is a little recessed, which you might find smooth or dull, depending on your tastes.
+It's worth noting that the bass and mid-range hew closely to the Harman IEM target.
 If you use the USB-C cable to listen to audio and have an Android device, you also gain access to an EQ with several presets that change the sound slightly.

 Since these headphones can be connected to your devices via an analog cable or a digital USB-C cable, it's important to note that we used the analog connection for our frequency response tests and the USB-C cable for all other tests.
 Features such as the microphone are only available via USB-C. That said, the cables have similar frequency responses.